ddopson/underscore-cli/README.md

 ### Underscore-CLI is:

- * **FLEXIBLE** - THE "swiss-army-knife" tool for processing JSON data - can be used as a simple pretty-printer, or as a full-powered Javascript command-line
+ * **FLEXIBLE** - THE "Swiss Army knife" tool for processing JSON data - can be used as a simple pretty-printer, or as a full-powered JavaScript command-line
  * **POWERFUL** - Exposes the full power and functionality of [underscore.js] (http://documentcloud.github.com/underscore/) (plus [underscore.string] (https://github.com/epeli/underscore.string), [json:select](http://jsonselect.org/#overview), and [CoffeeScript](http://coffeescript.org/))
- * **SIMPLE** - Makes it simple to write JS one-liners similar to using "perl -pe"
+ * **SIMPLE** - Makes it simple to write JavaScript one-liners similar to using "perl -pe"
  * **CHAINED** - Multiple command invokations can be chained together to create a data processing pipeline
  * **MULTI-FORMAT** - Rich support for input / output formats - pretty-printing, strict JSON, etc.  See [Data Formats] (#data_formats)
  * **DOCUMENTED** - Excellent command-line documentation with multiple examples for every command

 ### A Bit More Explanation ...

 Underscore-CLI is built on [Node.js](http://nodejs.org/#download), which is less than a 4M download and [very easy to install](#installing_node).
-Node.js is rapidly gaining mindshare as a tool for writing scalable services in Javascript.
+Node.js is rapidly gaining mindshare as a tool for writing scalable services in JavaScript.

 Unfortutately, out-of-the-box, Node.js is a pretty horrible as a command-line tool.
 This is what it takes to simply echo stdin: